Search Engine Queries for Webometrics

 This page summarises the main queries useful for webometric purposes in the major commercial search engines.
 Thanks Kim Holmberg, David Stuart and Liwen Vaughan and Isdro Aguillo for suggestions on earlier versions of this page.

-February 2012: Hyperlink searches no longer work in any of the major search engines except for linkfromdomain: in Bing (see below), and link: in Google (see below).
-Bing now has link search facilities similar to Yahoo!'s former Site Explorer (thanks to Han Woo Park for pointing this out).
-No APIs seem to give automatic access to link searches, with the exception of Bing's linkfromdomain: The best current (non-API) source of link data seems to be blekko.com (thanks to Rasmus Hagen for pointing this out).
+November 2017: Hyperlink searches (e.g., linkdomain, link, linkfromdomain) no longer work in any of the major search engines.
+No APIs seem to give automatic access to link searches.
+The best current (non-API) source of link data seems to be blekko.com (thanks to Rasmus Hagen for pointing this out).
 You have to register and log in to access the SEO tools link and access lists of links.

 History: Yahoo!
 Site Explorer has shut down.
 Yahoo! is now owned by Bing and seems to be fully integrated into Bing now.
 Bing has stopped most of its link searches and Google has shut down its university API.
 The information below only relates to Google and Bing since Yahoo! and AltaVista are now owned by Bing and give its results.